 And here are the results of our analysis…

-GUM Eez-Thru flossers
+GUM Eez-Thru Flossers

-Let’s start at the bottom.
 You know us, we like to stay very positive and ‘forward focused’.

-Health Benefit & Risk/Best Use: This design of ‘flosser’ can damage gum tissue by ‘snapping’ between the teeth.
+Health Benefit & Risk/Best Use: This ‘flosser’ design can damage gum tissue by ‘snapping’ between the teeth.
 (Like an archery bowstring snapping down into sensitive gum tissue.)
 An even larger problem is the very real risk of ‘seeding’ thug bugs from an infected pocket throughout the mouth because you’re using the same little piece of floss for each contact.

 Cost value: $.04 per flosser pick.
 One good thing about these flossers is they are cheap!